Thompsonpa/Birthday-Helper-Class/README.md

-# BirthdayHelperClass
+# Birthday Helper Class
-C# Helper Class to return List of Months, Days, and Years use for a form collecting users Birthday information
+C# Helper Class to return List of Months, Days, and Years (Last 100 Years) use for a form collecting users Birthday information